 The Tower of Silence, a “green” and ancient burial site in the West of Yazd, Iran.
+This ancient sky burial site of the Zoroastrians is where corpses were placed atop a tower to be consumed by vultures, last done in the 70s.
+A culture similar to Tibetan Buddhism.

+Until 40 years ago, corpses could still be found on top of the Towers of Silence in Yazd, Iran, slowly disintegrating or being picked apart by desert vultures.
 The west – eager to learn about greener burial and holiday traditions – doesn’t need to invent the wheel.
 Head over to Iran and see the religious ceremonies and traditions in the Zoroastrian religion and culture that are linked to nature –– like the well-known and popular Zoroastrian spring festival Nowruz.

 Iranians and have always respected these old traditions.
 Other ceremonies like Mehregan festival are drawing the attention of Iranians more during the recent years.
 However, there are points in the old religious culture ancient Persia, which today many Iranians even not too knowledgeable about.
 One of these traditions is the Zoroastrianism funeral ceremony.
 And we love it because it’s green.